Fact: Almost 30% of all fatal car accidents in Florida are the result of drunk driving.

 Can I sue a drunk driver in Florida?

-The short answer is yes.
-However, before you can proceed with your case, it’s important that you have a few key elements down.
+YES, of course, you can sue a drunk driver in Florida.
+However, before you can proceed with your case, you must have a few key elements down.
 First, it’s incredibly important to work with a car accident or motorcycle accident lawyer, depending on your situation.
-In addition, you must have information regarding the following:
+Also, you must have information regarding the following:

 If intoxication was truly responsible for the accident – This information will likely be found in a car accident report put together by local law enforcement.
-A driver cannot have a Blood Alcohol level above 0.8%, or they can be criminally charged aside from your own claim against them.
+A driver cannot have a Blood Alcohol level (blood alcohol concentration, BAC) above 0.8%, or they can be criminally charged aside from your own claim against them.

 The alcohol levels will be essential to note in the case and will directly impact the damages sought.
 Also important, will be to see if the driver has been convicted of this sort of drunk driving behavior before.
 There are more severe penalties for those who have second or third offenses which could impact your claim or lawsuit.

 Proving the accident was not your fault – This point may seem counter-intuitive since you weren’t the person driving under the influence of alcohol.
 It might not even seem fair considering the situation.
 However, you’ll want to be able to offer some type of evidence that will clear you of wrong-doing.